sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 ```

 Second, we will customize the text that Sandstorm users see when they want
-to create a new _instance_ of the app.
-To do this, find the line containing:
+to create a new _grain_ of the app.
+In Sandstorm,  To do this, find the line containing:

+?? where in the UI will grain show up, gimme a screenshot

 ```bash
       ( nounPhrase = (defaultText = "instance"),